WASdev/sample.SpringBootMVC/README.md

 </properties>
 ```

-Note the inclusion of the `start-class` property, which references (including package name) your Spring Boot startup class.
+Note the inclusion of the `start-class` property, which references the fully qualified Spring Boot startup class.
 For our example, this class is `hello.Application`.
 This property indicates the main class to use for the runnable JAR.

 ### Add and Modify Dependencies

 The `spring-boot-starter-thymeleaf` artifact includes the `spring-boot-starter-web` dependency we talked about at the beginning of this tutorial.
 As specified in [Maven Central](http://mvnrepository.com/artifact/org.springframework.boot/spring-boot-starter-web), `spring-boot-starter-web` uses Tomcat as the default embedded server.
 However, we don't need Tomcat anymore because we want to deploy our application to a Liberty server.
-Thus, we add the following exclusion to `spring-boot-starter-thymeleaf`:
+Thus, we add the following exclusion to the `spring-boot-starter-thymeleaf` dependency:
 ```
 <exclusions>
 	<exclusion>